staeke/yield/README.md

 # Y-yield
-Y-yield is a way to get back to the wonderful land of reliable exceptions and easy to follow asynchronous code using Javascript.
-Any caveats?
-Well, it requires the use of upcoming standard ECMAScript 6, so it's anything but mainstream at the moment.
-However, chances are that the standard is going to be approved during 2013 and then it will only be a matter of time before all browsers (ehm..) have implemented the feature.
-The new standard gives us syntactical goodies such as "function*" and "yield".
-But, you may ask yourself, what does it provide?
+Y-yield is a way to to build asynchronous javascript applications using generators.
+As an alternative to `await/async`, working with Node versions from `4.9.1` and all modern browsers except IE11, you can still get reliable exceptions and easy to follow asynchronous.
+So it's based on generators and yielding, but how does it work?
 Why yield?

 #### The basic idea
 ECMAScript 6 introduces something called generators.
 They look like this: